eriksjolund/build-podman/README.md

 #### TODO and caveats

-* There is an unnecessary warning https://github.com/containers/podman/issues/9389 (that can be ignored).
+* There is an unnecessary warning _WARN[0000] Found default OCIruntime /some/path/bin/crun path which is missing from [engine.runtimes] in containers.conf_ (see https://github.com/containers/podman/issues/9389) that can be ignored.
+The bug has been fixed in https://github.com/containers/common/releases/tag/v0.37.0 but no Podman release has yet included this common version.
-* After untarring the archive, there might be a need to set file SELinux security contexts with `chcon -R ` (TODO: investigate this.
+* After uncompressing the archive, there might be a need to set file SELinux security contexts with `chcon -R ` (TODO: investigate this.
 It seems to be a problem only when untarring outside of the home directory)
-* Investigate if the installprefix matters at all.
+* Investigate if _installprefix_ matters at all.
 (Does it have to match the path where the tar archive is untarred?)

 ## Install into home directory